The-Bioinformatics-Group/skeletonema_sex_project/README.md

 First different assemblies need to be made, and evaluated to find which ones are the most suitable to be merged.

+NOTE: A simpler overview of the whole assembly-process can be found in /transcriptome along with different versions of the assembly.

 ###Creating different assemblies

 Different settings can be used to create assemblies, and some assemblies have a better quality than others.
 Being more complete, utilizing a larger portion of the data, producing less chimeric and redundant contigs, etc.